|

 Without resin the fiberglass itself would be useless for building

 anything requiring rigidity.
-Resin is mixed with a catalyst
+Resin is mixed with a catalyst before

-in the fiberglass resin (water shouldn't be there!).
+fiberglass resin (water shouldn't be there!).

-As a personal example I once added sand to fiberglass resin
+As a personal example I once added sand to fiberglass resin to

-to achieve a rough texture needed for this particular application.
+achieve a rough texture needed for this particular application.

 The sand was ever so slightly damp.
 The resin without sand dried